LLILAS Advisory Council

 The Advisory Council meets twice a year to receive a report on past activities, and to make plans toward the achievement of these goals.

-Sergio Alcocer, a multicultural marketer, leads LatinWorks, an award-winning, cultural branding agency.
-With an advertising career that spans more than 25 years, Sergio worked in Mexico, South America, the Caribbean, and New York before making his home in Austin in 1999.
-During his career, Sergio has won many national and international awards.
-He has been a jury member for several international advertising festivals and is a regular speaker on creative stages around the world.
-He holds an Executive MBA from the Berlin School of Creative Leadership and sits on the board of the Art Directors Club in New York and the advisory council of the Harry Ransom Center at The University of Texas.
+Sergio Alcocer is one of the most progressive multicultural marketers in the United States.
+From 1999 until October 2015, he led LatinWorks, a cultural branding agency that was five-time winner of Multicultural Agency of the Year in the United States and one of the Top Ten advertising agencies in the country according to Advertising Age.
+With an advertising career that spans more than 25 years, Alcocer has worked in Mexico, South America, the Caribbean, and New York before making his home in Austin in 1999.
+During his career, Alcocer has won numerous national and international awards, including eight Cannes Lions, and has juried dozens of international advertising festivals.
+He is a constant speaker on the main creative stages around the world.
+Sergio holds an EMBA from the Berlin School of Creative Leadership and sits on the Board of the Art Directors Club in New York and the Advisory Council of the Harry Ransom Center.

 Miguel Alemán Velasco